 When you plan your appointment confirmation email, you need to think about the following aspects carefully:

 Your email templates should be in sync with your brand and marketing guidelines.
 Consider the colours, fonts, font sizes, images and logos, and even your email tone of voice.
+Well-designed confirmation templates can enhance the overall look and feel of your emails for your appointments.

 This email needs to be clear and easy to read.
 You don’t want to turn it into a newsletter or another promotional email.
 The purpose of this email is to confirm and remind the recipient to show up.